Front2FullStack/multi-bank-coding-challenge/client/trading-dashboard/README.md

 - The repository root contains `docker-compose.yml` to build and run both services.
 Use `docker-compose up` from the root to start both client and server.

-CI suggestions

-- Add a job that runs `npm ci` and `npm run test` for unit tests.
-- For E2E, consider a separate job that builds the app and runs Cypress in headless mode (use cypress/browsers Docker images).